 What’s the Mekong bus like?

 The bus was a bit bigger than a mini-bus but as large as a full 52 seat bus.
 There were four seats on the back row and two on each side of the aisle after that.

 The bus was modern and comfortable and had air-con.
 Although wi-fi is advertised on some buses it wasn’t working on one day for us.
 It did however arrive on time, get us there on time and didn’t lose our luggage so from my perspective that’s a win-win!

 We had one stop off at a road shop about an hour and half in to the journey.
-There is a toilet there but you must purchase something.
-Nothing is priced so expect to haggle!
+There is a toilet there but you must purchase something to use is.
+Nothing has a price tag so expect to haggle and haggle hard!

 You can also purchase tickets directly from their offices listed below.

 - Siem Reap: #14 Siwatha St, Phum Mondul 1.

 - Battambang: #323 St 3 Mohatep village, Svaypor commune

 They also have offices in Phnom Penh, Sihanouk, Ho Chi Minh City and Poipet.